phone704-BLOSSOM(704-256-7766)

 Contact Our Mecklenberg County Chapter 7 Bankruptcy Attorney

-If you are considering bankruptcy, Blossom Law PLLC can help you determine what exemptions may apply to you and whether filing for Chapter 7 or Chapter 13 may be the best solution in your situation.
+If you are considering bankruptcy, Blossom Law PLLC can help you determine what exemptions may apply to you.
 To learn more about how we can help you receive relief from overwhelming debts, contact our Concord bankruptcy lawyer today at 704-256-7766 and schedule your free consultation.

 Sources: